 Before becoming a 'chartered accountant' and using the designatory letters ACA (Associate Chartered Accountant), members must undertake a three-year training contract with a firm authorised by the Institute and pass rigorous exams covering accounting, financial management, financial reporting, auditing, business strategy, tax and IT.

 Members of the Institute are entitled to use the designatory letters FCA (Fellow Chartered Accountant) depending on their experience and length of membership.
 When one first becomes a member the designation is Associate and therefore ACA.
 Members may apply for Fellowship (this means they can use the letters FCA rather than ACA) after 10 years in membership.

-Julie Butler FCA and Stephen Slater FCA are both Fellows of the Institute of Chartered Accountants of England and Wales (ICAEW) with over 30 years of experience each and Butler & Co is a registered training firm with the ICAEW.
+The Directors include Julie Butler FCA a Fellow of the Institute of Chartered Accountants of England and Wales (ICAEW) with over 30 years of experience, Lucinda Knighton ACA a Member of the ICAEW working in Practice for over 10 years, Andrew Case FCCA a Fellow of the Association of Certified Accountants (ACCA) with over 20 years in practice and Frederick Butler ATT a Member of the Association of Taxation Technicians (ATT) and Butler & Co is a registered training firm with the ICAEW.